Convergence of a robust deep FBSDE method for stochastic control: The deep FBSDE method and an improved family of methods

 The time discrete version of \eqref{var0_FBSDE} is given by

-It is a direct extension of the deep BSDE method from \cite{dBSDE,dBSDE2}.
-In the literature it was first applied experimentally to FBSDE in the master thesis \cite{MS_thesis} and thereafter in \cite{deep_FBSDE}, both for inverted pendulums, in \cite{deep_FBSDE_apl} for an application to attitude control of hypersonic unmanned aerial vehicles.
-More examples of deep FBSDE are found in \cite{S_Peng,locomotion}.
+It is a direct extension of the deep BSDE method from \cite{han2018solving}.
+In the literature, it was first applied experimentally to FBSDEs in the master thesis \cite{andersson2019approximate} and thereafter in \cite{pereira2019learning}, both for inverted pendulums, in \cite{liu2021deep} for an application to attitude control of unmanned aerial vehicles.
+More examples of implementations of the deep FBSDE method are found in \cite{ji2020three,dai2021learning}.

-In \cite{conv_dBSDE}, the authors consider FBSDE with coefficients $b,\sigma$ and $f$ that may take the $Y$-component, but not the $Z$-component, as arguments.
-Under the relatively strict assumption of weak coupling (also called monotonicity condition, see \textit{e.g.,} \cite{antonelli}), it is shown that for $h$ small enough there is a constant $C$, independent of $h$, such that where for $t\in[t_k,t_{k+1})$, $\hat{X}_t^{h,y_0,\zeta}\coloneqq X_k^{h,y_0,\zeta}$, $\hat{Y}_t^{h,y_0,\zeta}\coloneqq Y_k^{h,y_0,\zeta}$ and $\hat{Z}_t^{h,y_0,\zeta}=\zeta_k(X_k^{h,y_0,\zeta})$.
-Under some additional assumptions on the coefficients $b,f,\sigma$ and $g$, (additional smoothness and boundedness of the coefficients to guarantee a bounded and smooth solution of the associated HJB equation) the results in \cite{conv_dBSDE} can be extended to the framework of interest in this paper, \textit{i.e.,} coefficients taking the $Z$-component as an argument.
-On the other hand, the weak coupling condition is rarely satisfied for FBSDE stemming from stochastic control problems, and to the best of our knowledge, there is no known way to relax this condition.
+In \cite{han2020convergence}, the authors consider FBSDEs with coefficients $b,\sigma$ and $f$ that may take the $Y$-component, but not the $Z$-component, as arguments.
+Under the relatively strict assumption of weak coupling (also called monotonicity condition, see \textit{e.g.,} \cite{antonelli1993backward}), it is shown that for $h$ small enough there is a constant $C$, independent of $h$, such that

+where for $t\in[t_k,t_{k+1})$, $\hat{X}_t^{h,y_0,\zeta}\coloneqq X_k^{h,y_0,\zeta}$, $\hat{Y}_t^{h,y_0,\zeta}\coloneqq Y_k^{h,y_0,\zeta}$ and $\hat{Z}_t^{h,y_0,\zeta}=\zeta_k(X_k^{h,y_0,\zeta})$.
+Under some additional assumptions on the coefficients $b,f,\sigma$ and $g$ (additional smoothness and boundedness of the coefficients to guarantee a bounded and smooth solution of the associated HJB equation), the results in \cite{han2020convergence} can be extended to the framework of interest in this paper, \textit{i.e.,} coefficients taking the $Z$-component as an argument.
+On the other hand, the weak coupling condition is rarely satisfied for FBSDEs stemming from stochastic control problems, and to the best of our knowledge, there is no known way to relax this condition.